This post may contain affiliate links. Please read our disclosure policy.

 Though this Turkey Pot Pie tastes rich and creamy, there is just 1/3 cup of half and half in the whole recipe.
-If you’d like it to be richer, you can always swap in heavy cream and increase the amount to 1/2 cup or more.
-And if you want to skip the crust all together, as we sometimes do, just serve the filling in a bowl, similar to this Chicken Pot Pie Soup.
+If you’d like it to be richer, you can always swap in heavy cream and increase the amount to 1/2 cup or more, or top with decadent squares of Lard Pie Crust instead of puff pastry.
+Or skip the crust all together, as we sometimes do, just serve the filling in a bowl, aka Turkey Pot Pie Soup (similar to this Chicken Pot Pie Soup).

 How to Make Turkey Pot Pie

 Step 1: Butter 4 1-1/2 cup baking dishes and set aside.
 Cook and stir onion in a large saucepan until softened.
 Stir in remaining vegetables.
 Add chicken broth and sage; bring to boil.
 Simmer until vegetables are nearly tender, about 6 minutes.

 Step 2: Meanwhile, make a roux by melting butter in a small saucepan and whisking in flour all at once.
 Cook for 1 to 2 minutes to remove the flour taste.

 Step 3: Stir cooked turkey and roux into broth mixture; bring to simmer.
 Cook and stir until thickened, about 3 minutes.
 Stir in half and half and season to taste with salt and freshly ground black pepper.

 Step 4: Divide mixture among baking dishes and top each with a puff pastry.
 Bake at 400°F until pastry is puffed and golden brown, 25 to 30 minutes.
 Let cool 5 minutes and serve!

 Turkey Pot Pie